• Skip to main content

 Of course, the shape has not changed size or rotated yet … that magic comes next.

-You may have accidently added more Data Graphics to your shape than you intended, but no bother since I used Data / Advanced Data Graphics to edit this to display only the Cabinet_Name value as text in the center / middle of the shape.
+You may have accidentally added more Data Graphics to your shape than you intended, but no bother since I used Data / Advanced Data Graphics to edit this to display only the Cabinet_Name value as text in the center / middle of the shape.
 This text will be automatically at the same angle as the shape, so I will be able to tell if the rectangle shape is rotated or not.

 Add ShapeSheet formulas referencing the Shape Data